Back to School Sale: $100 OFF Sitewide Shop now

 1. Figure out your goals

-If you are trying to lose weight, create a calorie deficit of 500-1000 calories each day.
+If you are trying to lose weight, create a calorie deficit of 500-1000 calories daily.
 Eating fewer calories than normal will cause your body to burn stored fat for energy.
-If you want to gain muscle, consume more calories than you need and make sure a portion of that goes towards protein consumption.
+If you want to gain muscle, consume more calories than you need and ensure a portion of that goes towards protein consumption.

 2. Calculate your optimal calorie intake for the desired outcome